 The Net Zero Pathway tool

-This unique asset is sector and technology agnostic.
+This unique asset is sector and technology agnostic and was awarded “Best Technology Business Solution’ at the Energy Live News Awards 2021.
 It is designed to deliver a clearly understandable bespoke pathway for your own organisation to achieve its New Zero goals within defined time lines.
 Self-service or guided support means you can explore your options and proceed at a pace that suits you, developing your strategy and agreeing roles and responsibilities in a planned and orderly way.

 What is ‘Net Zero’?